tituschewxj/tp/docs/DeveloperGuide.md

 <span class="semi-bold">2.
 Test case: `delstu nn/E0123456`</span>

 Expected: The student with NUSNet ID `E0123456` is deleted from TAPro.
-Details of the deleted student shown in the status message.
+Details of the deleted student shown in the result message panel.
 </box>

 <box type="wrong" light>